opavlyuk/opavlyuk.github.io/index.md

 _Responsibilities:_
 * Service design
-* Developing new feature, eg new approaches for data collection and visualization
+* Developing new features, eg new approaches for data collection and visualization
 * Maintenance of dev and rc stacks
 * Reviewing and optimizing CI pipelines
 * Support and mentor less experienced colleagues